vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 [...]

-They say: “One: good friend.
-Two: kind mate.” <br>
+They say: "One: good friend.
+Two: kind mate." <br>
-Then: “Three: dear love.”
+Then: "Three: dear love."
 Please count past three, <br>
 and add more terms to this list key. <br>
-For Her: “Dog, snake, man.”
-Then “imp” state.
+For Her: "Dog, snake, man."
+Then "imp" state.

 [...]